pjbiggs/Massey203311/Week3/Week3.md

 $ conda --help
 ```

+Please remember that typing `conda --help` is a good check that `conda` is working.
+Plus, it can also help you to find things out about using `conda`.

 ### Now it's time to install a number of packages that we will be using in Module 2.

 We are also going to install a similar package manager called `mamba`, so we use `conda` to install `mamba`!